14 of the Best Family Dogs Ready to Be Everyone's Pal

 Few things say "home" as quintessentially as a sweet canine friend eagerly greeting you at the door or begging for scraps under the dinner table.
-But just as the look and definition of families has evolved over the years, so too has the family dog.
-Not everyone is looking for the Spot who will nap in front of the fireplace and play the occasional game of fetch.
+But just as the look and definition of families has evolved over the years, so too have expectations of the best family dogs.

-"Matching a dog to your lifestyle is important from a quality-of-life standpoint as well,” says Michelle Beck (DVM, CCRT, CVA) of the Omaha, Neb., Backlund Animal Clinic.
+"Matching a dog to your lifestyle is important from a quality-of-life standpoint," says Michelle Beck (DVM, CCRT, CVA) of the Omaha, Neb., Backlund Animal Clinic.
 "If you're the stay-at-home type and have a dog with lots of energy or a really active mind, that dog is going to get bored and start acting out."
 So you've come to the right place to start researching pup candidates!

-So whether you're looking for that dog who's perfect with small children, one to be a companion to older parents and grandparents, or an athletic outdoor buddy for hikes and camping trips, here are some of the very best dogs for families, no matter what form they take.
+Whether you're looking for that one dog who's perfect with small children, a trusty companion to seniors and retirees, or an athletic outdoor buddy for hikes and camping trips, here are some of the best dog breeds for families.

-The versatility of the stalwart Lab is not exactly a secret: They've been the most popular breed in the United States every year since 1991.
+The versatility of the stalwart Lab is not exactly a secret: They've been the most popular breed in the U.S. every year since 1991.
 Excellent hunting and camping companions, Labs are also marvelous family pets—thanks in no small part to their incredibly easygoing personalities.
-Patient with even the most rambunctious children and large enough not to be easily hurt by rough and tumble play, Labs are well-deserving of their status as great family pets.
+Patient with even the most rambunctious children and large enough not to be easily hurt by rough and tumble play, Labs are well-deserving of their status as one of the best dogs for families.

 A perfect fit for families with more active lifestyles, the beagle is a well-mannered dog with tons of energy.
-Natural born hunters, beagles are at their best when they’ve got an activity to do, so active play with older children is a perfect outlet for all that energy!
-If you're a family of hikers, campers, or hunters—or if you enjoy agility, flyball, or retriever competitions—this is a great dog for you.
+These hounds are natural born hunters and in top form when they have something to do, so active play with older children is a perfect outlet!
+If you're a family of hikers, campers, or hunters—or enjoy agility, flyball, or scent training competitions—this pup's for you.
 Families in quieter neighborhoods or apartments should be aware of this breed's famous vocalization, aptly called the "beagle bay," which you won't be able to train out of them.

 More than perhaps any other dog, the Newfoundland breed standard focuses as much on personality and temperament as it does on physical traits.
-This means that every "true" Newf will be intelligent, patient, sweet-tempered, and loyal.
-In other words: everything that makes for a great family pet!
-Working dogs to their core, Newfoundlands are able to learn and obey commands quickly, are able to learn to make independent decisions, and have a natural instinct to protect and nurture their human companions.
+This means that every "true" Newf, as fans call them, is intelligent, patient, sweet-tempered, and loyal.
+In other words: everything that makes for one of the best dogs for families.
+Working dogs to their core, Newfoundlands are able to learn and follow cues quickly, make independent decisions, and have a natural instinct to watch over and nurture their people.

 Few trusty canines exemplify complete dedication to their people than that classic TV superstar, Lassie.
-But even if no one in your household experiences a weekly bout of falling-down-a-well-based peril, collies are some of the best family dogs thanks to their sweet dispositions and high degree of trainability.
-These are dogs who love to learn tricks, nap with their humans, and follow you on adventures.
-They can be vocal dogs, which is a consideration for apartment life, but these versatile pups are a solid fit for most any lifestyle.
+But even if no one in your household experiences a weekly bout of falling-down-a-well-based peril, collies are one of the best dogs breeds for families thanks to their sweet dispositions and great degree of trainability.
+They love to learn tricks, nap with their humans, and follow everyone on adventures.
+They can be vocal, which is a consideration for apartment life, but these versatile pups are a solid fit for almost any lifestyle.

 Cavalier King Charles Spaniel

-The smallest dog on this list is also one of the best house dogs.
-Incredibly sweet and even-tempered, the Cavalier King Charles is also an intelligent, extremely long-lived companion who will remain a loyal family friend until your toddlers have graduated from high school.
+Always ranking high as one of the best small family dogs, the incredibly affectionate and even-tempered Cavalier King Charles is also a bright, extremely long-lived pooch who'll remain a loyal furry friend until your toddlers graduate from high school.
 "For me, these are just the perfect family dogs," Beck says.
 "They're intelligent, super-sweet, and highly trainable."

-An athlete through and through, there's no mistaking the boxer's readiness to run and play.
-Tall, well-muscled, and agile, boxers are best suited to families who have the time and space to work them out.
-While they are gentle and even-tempered enough to be around small children, supervision will be important for playtime, since the boxer is stocky enough to knock over little ones if things get too rambunctious.
-Older children and teens will adore the boxer for their willingness to follow them on excursions, try new dog sports such as agility training, and fetch toys until the cows come home.
+An athlete through and through, there's no mistaking the boxer's readiness to run, jump, and play!
+Tall, well-muscled, and agile, boxers are best suited to families who have the time and space to meet their exercise needs.
+While they're gentle and patient enough to keep small children company, supervision is important for playtime, since the boxer is stocky enough to knock over little ones if things get too rambunctious.
+Older children and teens adore the boxer for their willingness to follow them on excursions, try new dog sports such as agility training, and fetch toys until the cows come home.